1of0/php-serializer/documentation.md

 ### CustomMemberConverterInterface

 Implementing the `CustomMemberConverterInterface` interface allows customization to the serialization process on a per-member basis.
-By annotating members that need custom serialization with a `@CustomConverter` annotation, and providing it with the implementation's class name, the serializer will use the implementation to serialize the property.
+By annotating members that need custom serialization with a `@Converter` annotation, and providing it with the implementation's class name, the serializer will use the implementation to serialize the property.

 ### CustomObjectConverterInterface

 Implementing the `CustomObjectConverterInterface` interface allows customization to the serialization process on a class-level.
-By annotating a class that needs custom serialization with a `@CustomConverter` annotation, and providing it with the implementation's class name, the serializer will use the implementation to serialize any instance of that class.
+By annotating a class that needs custom serialization with a `@Converter` annotation, and providing it with the implementation's class name, the serializer will use the implementation to serialize any instance of that class.